coopdanger/github-wg-configuration/draft-cooper-wugh-github-wg-configuration.md

 ## Personnel Changes

-When there are personnel changes in the area or the working group, those changes would be reflected in the GitHub organization. \[\[ Can this be done automatically? \]\]
+When there are personnel changes in the area or the working group, those changes would be reflected in the GitHub organization. \[\[ Need to do a bit of research on how to do this automatically. \]\]

 ## Working Group Closing